Upaya School of Yoga | 200-Hour Yoga Teacher Training

 Many trainings focus primarily on the mechanics of teaching.
 While those are important, we begin with the understanding that true teaching arises from lived experience.
 Our approach emphasizes:

 This is a space for honest inquiry, direct experience, and connection.
-Learn about the program below or send me an email if you are ready to take the next step.
+Learn about the program below or fill out the application below if you are ready to take the next step.

 Program Structure